Table of Contents:

 Holds at least a .50 appointment in a Rackham doctoral program in a related field (not the home program);

-"Does not serve as a member of the interdepartmental degree program's steering committee (if the student is enrolled in an interdepartmental degree). * Faculty who hold only "dry" or "courtesy" appointments (as opposed to funded appointments) in the candidate's field may be considered for cognate membership on the dissertation committee.
+* Faculty who hold only "dry" or "courtesy" appointments (as opposed to funded appointments) in the candidate's field may be considered for cognate membership on the dissertation committee.

 - LAPhD students: The chair (or co-chair)and at least one other committee member (pre-candidacy and dissertation) of a student in the LA PhD program must be members of the LA faculty.